 The John Archibald Student Scholarship is awarded annually to assist a student to attend the ASET annual conference.
 The award consists of cash for travel purposes as well as a waiver of the annual conference registration fee.

-Approximately four months prior to the ASET annual conference, the ASET Director of Education mails letters and applications to accredited neurodiagnostic training programs.
+Approximately four months prior to the ASET annual conference, the ASET Director of Education mails a letters and application form to the Program Directors of CAAHEP accredited neurodiagnostic training programs for distribution to students.
 Students complete the application and return it to the Director of Education by the stated deadline, along with a letter of reference from the program director.
 If a student is enrolled in a program at time of application, the award remains available even if a student graduates prior to the annual conference.

 Completed applications are reviewed by a selection committee made up of representatives of the Directors Council for Neurodiagnostic Education, the ASET Foundation Board of Directors, and the ASET Director of Education.
 The scholarship recipient is selected based on the content of the application and letter of reference, and not solely on academics and/or financial need.

 The scholarship is funded from the interest on the restricted fund established in the name of John Archibald and individual donations to the fund.
 The cash value of the scholarship is determined annually based on the availability of funds.

 Foundation Chair Sherry Nehamkin (R) presents scholarship to 2018 Recipient Jessica Potter

 Student must be an ASET member in good standing.